 Cristina credits her lifelong love of writing to growing up in the drizzly Pacific Northwest.
 Prior to joining the full-time fight for Internet freedom, Cristina lived and worked in Los Angeles, where she spent several years in the entertainment industry.
 Earning a critical studies degree from the USC School of Cinematic Arts meant spending a lot of time staring at walls in the dark, which she still does occasionally.
 If the Internet had a zip code, Cristina would live there, in a house next to Lil Bub's.

-Schatzkin is a front-end web developer who works with EFF's amazing designers and brilliant engineers.
-She has worked on EFF's main website, Check Your Reps, the EFFector newsletter, Security Self Defense, and Security Education Companion.
+Laura Schatzkin is a front-end web developer who works with EFF's amazing designers and brilliant engineers.
+In 2018, Laura was selected to participate in the Mozilla XRStudio Residency program, where she coded EFF's first virtual reality project, Spot the Surveillance, using Aframe.
+She has also worked on many of EFF's digital activism projects, including the team behind EFF's net neutrality campaign, Check Your Reps; the digital privacy guides Surveillance Self-Defense and the Security Education Companion, StartTLS Everywhere and Fix It Already.
 She has worked in tech for over 20 years with a focus on working with non-profits and artists.

 Seth Schoen has worked at EFF over a decade, creating the Staff Technologist position and helping other technologists understand the civil liberties implications of their work, EFF staff better understand technology related to EFF's legal work, and the public understand what products they use really do.
 He helped create the LNX-BBC live CD and has researched phenomena including laser printer forensic tracking codes, ISP packet spoofing, and key recovery from computer RAM after a computer has been turned off.
 He has testified before the U.S. Copyright Office, U.S. Sentencing Commission, and in several courts.